wolfogre/docker-make/README.md

 # docker-make
-A tool based on ‘make’ which make docker operating simpler, it can be a alternative of docker-compose.
+A tool based on `make` which make docker operating simpler, it can be a alternative of docker-compose.

 ## How to install